 Exemption 6.
 Personal Privacy

-Exemption 6 applies to personnel, medical, and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
+The sixth exemption applies to personnel, medical, and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
 This exemption protects the privacy interests of individuals by allowing IRS to withhold personal data kept in its files where there is an expectation of privacy.
 Only individuals have privacy interests.
-Corporations and business associations have no privacy rights under the sixth exemption, with the exception of closely held corporations or similar business entities.
+Corporations and business associations have no privacy rights under exemption six, except for closely held corporations or similar business entities.
 Once it has been determined that a personal privacy interest is threatened by a requested disclosure, the exemption requires agencies to strike a balance between an individual's privacy interest and the public's interest in disclosure.
 The Privacy Act of 1974 also regulates the disclosure of personal information about an individual.
 The IRS will automatically consider a request for personal information under both the FOIA and the Privacy Act and will rely on the statute that provides the greater access.

 Exemption 7.
 Law Enforcement

-The seventh exemption allows agencies to withhold records or information compiled for law enforcement purposes, but only to the extent that the production of such records would cause one of the following harms of Exemption 7 described below:
+The seventh exemption allows agencies to withhold records or information compiled for law enforcement purposes, but only to the extent that the production of such records would cause one of the following harms described below: